Eschatology: Hinduism

 The Vaishnavite tradition links contemporary Hindu eschatology to the figure of Kalki, the tenth and last avatar of Vishnu.
 Many Hindus believe that before the age draws to a close, Kalki will reincarnate as Shiva and simultaneously dissolve and regenerate the universe.
-In contrast, Shaivites hold the view that Shiva is incessantly destroying and creating the world.
+Shaivites hold the view that Shiva is incessantly destroying and creating the world.

 In Hindu eschatology, time is cyclic and consists of kalpas.
 Each lasts 4.1–8.2 billion years, which is a period of one full day and night for Brahma, who will be alive for 311 trillion, 40 billion years.
 Within a kalpa there are periods of creation, preservation and decline.
 After this larger cycle, all of creation will contract to a singularity and then again will expand from that single point, as the ages continue in a religious fractal pattern.

 Within the current kalpa, there are four epochs that encompass the cycle.
 They progress from a beginning of complete purity to a descent into total corruption.
 The last of the four ages is Kali Yuga (which most Hindus believe is the current time), characterized by quarrel, hypocrisy, impiety, violence and decay.
 The four pillars of dharma will be reduced to one, with truth being all that remains.
 As written in the Gita: